R-Computing-Lab/BGmisc/vignettes/articles/paper.md

 <!-- > A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

 Behavior genetics focuses on understanding genetic and environmental influences on individual differences, traditionally through twin studies.
-With the expansion of research to more complex data structures like extended family data, there arises a need for specialized software tools.
-The `BGmisc` package addresses this gap by offering a comprehensive suite of functions tailored for modeling such data.
+However, with the expansion of research to more complex data structures like extended family data, there arises a need for specialized software tools.
+The `BGmisc` package addresses this gap by offering a comprehensive suite of functions for structuring and modeling such data.

 # Statement of need